erickbytes/divbull/divbull.com/content/blog/The-ETF-Bias.md

 I'm currently long at least 5 stocks that beat the market over the past 5 years.
 My bets on Cloudflare, Nvidia, Microsoft, Spotify and Tesla all beat the market in that time span.
-If I listened to the "play it safe" crowd, I would have missed out on these mult-bagger gains.
+If I listened to the "play it safe" crowd, I would have missed out on these multi-bagger gains.
 Sure, Microsoft and Nvidia are two of the largest companies in the S&P 500 so I'm still somewhat correlated there with the S&P 500.
 I'm happy to have higher exposure to these incredible companies in the early innings of the AI trend.